R4tL/weblogs/README.md

 # weblogs
-🛜 Lightweight localhost web server made to quickly visualize the dynamic .log or .txt files of your choice.
+🛜 Lightweight web server made to quickly visualize the dynamic log files of your choice from your localhost interface !